News: socio-legal publications

 The latest news from the JAC is now available.
 Please follow link.

 The latest issue of the Family Justice Research Bulletin is now available.

-Follow the link for the latest news from the Foundation for Law Justice and Society for September 2016.
+Follow the link for the latest news from the Foundation for Law Justice and Society for December 2017.

 The latest issue of the British Academy newsletter is now available.

 The latest newsletter from the Campaign for Social Science (CSS) has now been published: see the website.

 The latest news from the ESRC is now available, including important dates for funding opportunites and events.

 The Sentencing Council has published new sentencing guidelines for terrorism offences were published in March, marking the first time that comprehensive guidance has been produced for courts in England and Wales.
 Please see attachment for details.

 Between September and October 2017, the ESRC asked for evidence on where it needed to build knowledge and skills to improve the UK’s social science capability and capacity.
 A report summarising the evidence received has now been published which also sets out proposed next steps.
 Please see website for further details.

 This House of Lords Library Briefing by Robert Blakey discusses the measures that prisons in England and Wales implement with the aim of reducing reoffending, together with the government’s policies on the use of those measures.
 See website for details.